lyndskg/posh-a-matic/README.md

 If you would prefer to not share your entire closet (or another account's entire closet), you may select to share a randomly selected subset of items from all possible active items.

-To do so, add the parameter `-r` followed by a number to your command in the terminal:
+To do so, add the parameter `-r` followed by a number to your command in the terminal:\
 `python share.py -a another_poshmark_closet -r 25`

-**<ins>Share 25 randomly selected items from another closet</ins>:**
+This shares 25 randomly selected items from another closet.

-This is helpful if you would like to share some of another person's closet but not every item they have.
+This functionality is helpful if you would like to share some of another person's closet, but not every item they have.

 <p align="right"><a href="#top">(back to top)</a></p>